House of Medici: Medici popes

 The Medici briefly became leaders of Western Christendom through their two famous 16th century popes, Leo X and Clement VII.
 Both also served as de facto political rulers of Rome, Florence, and large swaths of Italy known as the Papal States.
 They were generous patrons of the arts who commissioned masterpieces such as Raphael's Transfiguration and Michelangelo's The Last Judgment; however, their reigns coincided with troubles for the Vatican, including Martin Luther's Protestant Reformation and the infamous sack of Rome in 1527.

-Leo X's fun-loving pontificate bankrupted Vatican coffers and accrued massive debts.
+Leo X's pontificate bankrupted Vatican coffers and accrued massive debts.
 From Leo's election as pope in 1513 to his death in 1521, Florence was overseen, in turn, by Giuliano de' Medici, Duke of Nemours, Lorenzo de' Medici, Duke of Urbino, and Giulio de' Medici, the latter of whom became Pope Clement VII.

 Clement VII's tumultuous pontificate was dominated by a rapid succession of political crises—many long in the making—that resulted in the sack of Rome by the armies of Holy Roman Emperor Charles V in 1527 and rise of the Salviati, Altoviti and Strozzi as the leading bankers of the Roman Curia.
 From the time of Clement's election as pope in 1523 until the sack of Rome, Florence was governed by the young Ippolito de' Medici (future cardinal and vice-chancellor of the Holy Roman Church), Alessandro de' Medici (future duke of Florence), and their guardians.
 In 1530, after allying himself with Charles V, Pope Clement VII succeeded in securing the engagement of Charles V's daughter Margeret of Austria to his illegitimate nephew (reputedly his son) Alessandro de' Medici.
 Clement also convinced Charles V to name Alessandro as Duke of Florence.
 Thus began the reign of Medici monarchs in Florence, which lasted two centuries.